 We identified and assessed the risks of material misstatements of the financial statements due to fraud.
-During our audit, we obtained an understanding of Tonsa Commercial REI N.V. and its environment and the components of the internal control system.
+During our audit we obtained an understanding of Tonsa Commercial REI N.V. and its environment and the components of the internal control system.
 This included the board of directors' risk assessment process, the board of directors' process for responding to the risks of fraud and monitoring the internal control system.
-We refer to section 'Fraud risk' of the directors' report for their fraud risk management.
+We refer to section 'Fraud risk' of the directors' report for management's fraud risk assessment.

-We evaluated the design and relevant aspects of the internal control system with respect to the risks of material misstatements due to fraud.
-We evaluated the design and the implementation of internal controls designed to mitigate fraud risks and asked the board of directors whether they are aware of any actual or suspected fraud.
+We evaluated the design and relevant aspects of the internal control system with respect to the risks of material misstatements due to fraud and in particular the fraud risk assessment.
+We evaluated the design and the implementation and, where considered appropriate, tested the operating effectiveness of internal controls designed to mitigate fraud risks.

+We asked members of the board of directors whether they are aware of any actual or suspected fraud.
+This did not result in signals of actual or suspected fraud that may lead to a material misstatement.